How to Convert a Numeric Date to a String using the DATE Function in TM1

-The DATE function in TM1 converts a serial date to a text version of the date in either YYYY-MM-DD or YY-MM-DD format.
+The DATE function in TM1 converts a serial date (or numeric date) to a text version of the date in either YYYY-MM-DD or YY-MM-DD format.
+This is the opposite of the DayNo function, which converts from a string date to a numeric date

 For example, let’s say you have a date of 9-Mar-98.
 The serial number representing this date (using the TM1 date system) is 13947.
 If you have a simple TM1 element (rather than a string element) with the value 13947 entered and have the element formatted to display a date (such as c:dd-mmm-yy), then the value will be displayed by TM1 as a date, rather than a value.
 It will still be stored as a value, but displayed as a date.